 Special Accounts and Subaccounts.
-If and to the extent provided in any Series Bond Order, the Treasurer may, pursuant to that Series Bond Order, create accounts and subaccounts in the State Infrastructure Bank Revenue Bond Service Fund, Administrative Expense Fund, Infrastructure Bank Obligations Fund or the Rebate Fund including without limitation such accounts and subaccounts with reference to the Additional Bonds as authorized by the applicable Series Bond Order, and make special provisions, among others, for any proceeds of those Additional Bonds allocated by the Series Bond Order to capitalized interest or to fund a bond service reserve account for such Additional Bonds, and for any Pledged Receipts (other than payments of the Department under the Certificate and Agreement, and income from the investment of funds and any other Pledged Receipts pledged to all Bonds) pledged exclusively to those Additional Bonds by the applicable Supplemental Trust Agreement, to be credited to such special accounts or subaccounts, and for the holding, investing and disposition of any moneys credited to those accounts or subaccounts in accordance with that Series Bond Order and for the primary or exclusive benefit of the Additional Bonds authorized by or referred to in that Series Bond Order.
-If moneys credited to such accounts or subaccounts and income from the investment of those moneys are so restricted, then the amounts credited to such accounts or subaccounts and to be derived from those investments, to the extent so restricted, shall not be deemed to be available for Bond Service Charges on other Bonds in determining the sufficiency of the Debt Service Account or any bond service reserve account applicable to the other Bonds under the provisions of the General Bond Order and the applicable Series Bond Order.
+If and to the extent provided in any Series Bond Order, the Treasurer may, pursuant to that Series Bond Order, create accounts and subaccounts in the State Infrastructure Bank Revenue Bond Service Fund, Administrative Expense Fund, Infrastructure Bank Obligations Fund or the Rebate Fund including without limitation such accounts and subaccounts with reference to the Additional Bonds as authorized by the applicable Series Bond Order, and make special provisions, among others, for any proceeds of those Additional Bonds allocated by the Series Bond Order to capitalized interest or to fund a bond service reserve account for such Additional Bor.ds, and for any Pledged Receipts (other than payments of the Department under the Certificates and Agreements entered into in connection with such Additional Bonds, and income from the investment of funds and any other Pledged Receipts pledged to all Bonds and Additional Bonds) pledged exclusively to those Additional Bonds by the applicable Supplemental Trust Agreement, to be credited to such special accounts or subaccounts, and for the holding, investing and disposition of any moneys credited to those accounts or subaccounts in accordance with that Series Bond Order and for the primary or exclusive benefit of the Additional Bonds authorized by or referred to in that Series Bond Order.
+If moneys credited to such accounts or subaccounts and income from the investment of those moneys are so restricted, then the amounts credited to such accounts or subaccounts and to be derived from those investments, to the extent so restricted, shall not be deemed to be available for Bond Service Charges on other Bonds and Additional Bonds in determining the sufficiency of the Debt Service Account or any bond service reserve account applicable to the other Bonds and Additional Bonds under the provisions of the General Bond Order and the applicable Series Bond Order.